Scheana Shay Reacts To Robby Hayes’ New Relationship With ‘Siesta Key’ Star Juliette Porter

 “We were all at Stagecoach together, all at the same house, at the festival together,” Scheana explained on Saturday. “[Robby and I] had a conversation a couple of months ago.
 We talked, we worked it all out.
 Everything with him and I is good.”

-Prior to their run-in at Stagecoach, Shay accused Hayes of ghosting her but according to Hayes, he didn’t do any such thing.
-Instead, he explained last month that they were both being stubborn with one another and suggested their relationship had simple fizzled out.
+Prior to their run-in at Stagecoach, Shay accused Hayes of ghosting her, but according to Hayes, he didn’t do any such thing.
+Instead, he explained last month that they were both being stubborn with one another and suggested their relationship had simply fizzled out.

 As for Shay’s currently love life, she wouldn’t reveal any details, especially considering she is currently in the process of filming the upcoming eighth season of Vanderpump Rules and required to keep any breaking news regarding her private life to herself.